habermeier/IntegratorPro/adjustments-and-cover-sheet.md

 The objective is to deploy a comprehensive, hardwired building automation system that prioritizes reliability, code compliance, and environmental intelligence.
 The system is designed to operate locally (offline) with a high degree of sensor-driven automation, reducing reliance on physical wall switches.

-  * **Regulatory Compliance:** The system is designed to strictly adhere to **California Building Standards Code (Title 24, Part 6)** regarding lighting controls, occupancy sensing, and energy efficiency.
+  * **Regulatory Compliance:** The system is designed to adhere to **California Building Standards Code (Title 24, Part 6)** regarding lighting controls, occupancy sensing, and energy efficiency.
-  * **Inspection Readiness:** The system must support a "Default State" that functions independently of advanced software layers (Home Assistant), ensuring the house passes all electrical and building inspections as a standalone entity.
+  * **Inspection Readiness:** The system is designed to support a "Default State" that functions independently of advanced software layers (Home Assistant), ensuring the house passes all electrical and building inspections as a standalone entity.
   * **Sensor-Driven Environment:** The design minimizes physical wall clutter ("wall acne") by leveraging a high density of presence, lux, and environmental sensors.
 The primary method of interaction should be automatic (presence-based) or indirect (voice/app), with physical keypads serving as manual overrides.
   * **Environmental Safety & Air Quality:**
       * **Active Air Management:** Automated operation of motorized skylights and Whole House Fans based on internal/external temperature differentials.
       * **Safety Interlock:** Differential air pressure monitoring to prevent negative pressure hazards before fan engagement.
       * **Air Quality:** Dedicated Humidity and VOC sensors in bathrooms and laundry areas to trigger high-static pressure DC exhaust fans automatically.
   * **Ownership & Access:**
       * **Data Sovereignty:** The system will avoid cloud dependencies for critical infrastructure.
-Lighting, Access, and HVAC must function 100% locally.
+Lighting, Access, and HVAC should function 100% locally.
       * **System Rights:** The Owner will retain the ETS Project File (`.knxproj`), the ETS license, and administrative credentials for all gateways to prevent vendor lock-in.

 ## 2\.
 Technical Architecture